AUTOSHARES CUSTOMER RESPONSIBILITIES

 It is always the client’s responsibility to review their account daily through the report center and compare the information shown versus the information displayed on the trading software.

-If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact AutoShares/ViewTrade Securities (VTS) prior to acting on any information that does not match.
-Also if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
-If a client acts before contacting us to verify the validity of their account information or fails to review their account on a daily basis, any issues that arise as a result of not reviewing their information or contacting our firm in a timely manner will be solely the client’s responsibility.
+If there is any discrepancy of any kind, including but not limited to current equity, buying power, or positions the client must contact AutoShares/TradePro Securities (TPRO) before acting on any information that does not match.
+Also, if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
+If a client acts before contacting us to verify the validity of their account information or fails to review their account daily, any issues that arise as a result of not reviewing their information or contacting our firm promptly will be solely the client’s responsibility.

-Clients are solely responsible for any order placed in their account or by their user.
-Clients must be sure to keep their user names and passwords secure and not allow any other party to have access to that information.
+Clients must be sure to keep their usernames and passwords secure and not allow any other party to have access to that information.
 Any trades placed in the client’s user or account are considered valid.
-The client account will be responsible for any execution or cancellation on those orders, regardless of the timing of that order.
+The client account will be responsible for any execution or cancellation of those orders, regardless of the timing of that order.
 Limit orders placed and left outstanding in client accounts may be executed at any time, including in pre-market or after-hours trading.
-Clients are responsible for cancelling any order they do not want to be executed.
+Clients are responsible for canceling any order they do not want to be executed.

 If you believe you had an order that for some reason is not showing on your software or have any other issue or problem with any order, you will need to contact us immediately.
 You will be responsible for this daily review of your open orders.
-Any issues caused by the failure to do this review and to contact us in a timely manner to resolve any discrepancies will be solely the clients responsibility.
+Any issues caused by the failure to do this review and to contact us promptly to resolve any discrepancies will be solely the client’s responsibility.
 Also, please note that you alone are responsible for any orders you place in your account and the resulting executions from those orders.